 This famous French naturalist was born Georges-Louis Leclerc in 1707.
 Mindful of the boy's future, his father shrewdly acquired the holding of the village of Buffon, whose name Georges-Louis Leclerc would eventually assume.
 Ironically, just when Buffon began using the name, he nearly lost it.
 Buffon's widowed father had remarried, jeopardizing the inheritance left by Buffon's mother.
 Even worse, he had administered the family estate poorly and was forced to sell Buffon's holding of the village.
 Buffon sued his father to secure his own inheritance.
 Whether he actually won the lawsuit isn't certain, but he was compensated, and he bought back both the village and the name.

 The young Buffon earned a diploma in law at the age of 19 then, to his family's horror, abandoned law for science.
 After a fairly brief stint in mathematics, he moved on to natural history.
 Over the years, he established a long list of successes — and enemies.
-Fellow savants disliked him for his hasty assertions and grand ideas.
-Even more, they resented his literary and political successes, and they seethed when the first edition of his Natural History sold out in several weeks.
+Fellow savants disliked him for his hasty assertions and grand ideas — whether or not he deserved it, he had a reputation for never personally examining any wild animal he described.
+Even more, his contemporaries resented his literary and political successes, and they seethed when the first edition of his Natural History sold out in several weeks.
 If Buffon minded their displeasure, it was hardly obvious.
 Commitments forced him to be in Paris regularly, mostly to direct Jardin du Roi, one of France's leading scientific institutions, but he preferred his own science park at Montbard, near the village of Buffon.
 It was largely in isolation at Montbard where he felt most comfortable and did his best work.

 The initial intent of Natural History was to inventory Jardin du Roi.
 Buffon originally, and apparently foolishly, figured that he could cover everything in 15 volumes: nine for animals, three for plants, and three for minerals.
 After 15 volumes, he'd only gotten to the letter M (as in monkey).
 Birds filled nine more volumes, and minerals five.
 And he never did get to fish, reptiles, bugs, or plants.